hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 * Motivation: This work aims to detect the price oracle manipulation attacks (POMA) in the defi ecosystem.
 * Background: POMA indicates the adversary manipulates the coin price to gain profits by arbitrage.
 * Prior work: DefiRanger can only detect POMA with in single transaction, but POMA can be exploited by several transaction.
-* Approach: The author deveplop POMABuster to detect POMA.
+* Approach: The author developed POMABuster to detect POMA.
 First, POMABuster filter the transactions by only focusing the high value crypto asset to reduce search space.
 Then, PoMABuster detects the POMA based the rules derived from the author, which generates from the SEC (in conventional stock market), including wash sales and market domination.
 * Evaluation: The authors evaluate POMABuster on two years blockchain history and the audit reports from Code4rena.
-POMA achieves 6.5X more POMA then the prior work with 1% false positves and 0% false negetive.
+POMA achieves 6.5X more POMA then the prior work with 1% false positives and 0% false negative.

 # 24_5_20